nextgis/docs_ngweb/source/mapstyles.rst

 Formats
 ----------------------------------

-By now NextGIS Web supports two rendering libraries: "QGIS" and "Mapserver" .
+By now NextGIS Web supports two rendering libraries: QGIS and :term:`MapServer`.

 * QGIS style can be uploaded from a QML file or created in Web GIS, it has much more settings.
-* You can write Mapserver style yourself as a text.
+* You can write MapServer style yourself as a text.

 .. _ngw_qgis_style: